 Tips for an Overwhelmed Caregiver

-We tried the felbamate and MAD again, no luck.
+We tried the felbamate and MAD again, but had no luck.
 We tried other meds as well as the ketogenic diet – which did not work.
-Throughout this ordeal everything became overwhelming.
+Throughout this ordeal, everything became overwhelming.

 Things that helped in an uncontrollable situation

-One tactic that helped me was I started a binder – an old school 2-inch binder.
-In it I had sections that included: NeuroPsych, Neuro Reports, Discharge, Lab Results, Therapy Evals (with subsections for OT, PT, and speech), seizure first aid info, Medication Log (list of meds he was currently on), Meds (printouts of all the meds he had/has/is taking) and Diet Info.
+One tactic that helped me was I started a binder in an old-school 2-inch binder.
+In it, I had sections that included NeuroPsych, Neuro Reports, Discharge, Lab Results, Therapy Evals (with subsections for OT, PT, and speech), seizure first aid info, Medication Log (list of meds he was currently on), Meds (printouts of all the meds he had/has/is taking) and Diet Info.

 Putting everything in writing